Encoding Predictability and Legibility for Style-Conditioned Diffusion Policy: Style-Conditioned Diffusion Policy

 \subsection{Ambiguity Detection}

-To approximate the probabilistic definition of spatial ambiguity from \ref{subsub:ambiguity}, We define an ellipse of ambiguity $\mathcal{E}$ that represents the spatial zone of confusion where a negative goal $g^-$ is most likely to cause an observer to misinterpret the robot's intent.
+To approximate the probabilistic definition of spatial ambiguity from \ref{subsub:ambiguity}, We define an ellipse of ambiguity $\mathcal{E}$.
+This serves as a lightweight geometrical proxy representing the spatial zone of confusion where a negative goal $g^-$ is most likely to cause an observer to misinterpret the robot's intent.
 The ellipse is constructed such that the robot's current state $s_t$ acts as one of its focal points, and is centered at a point $e$ located between the robot's current state $s_t$ and the goal $g^*$.
 This center is defined as: $e = s_t + \kappa(g^* - s_t)$, where $\kappa \in (0.5, 1)$ is a scaling factor.
 A scene is considered spatially ambiguous if any negative goal $g^-$ falls within this elliptical boundary:

 Here, $M$ is a symmetric positive-definite matrix that defines the orientation and the semi-axes of the ellipse.
 Figure \ref{fig:inference} shows the architecture used at inference time and a visualization of the ellipse of ambiguity for a given environment.
 The ambiguity detection module serves as an arbitrator that selects the optimal conditioning for the Diffusion Policy based on the environment's risk of goal-confusion.
 If the scene is flagged as spatially ambiguous, the legibility predictor is activated to constrain the diffusion process toward a more expressive trajectory.
 Otherwise, the predictability predictor constrains the generation to the most efficient path.
+While simplified, this proxy allows for real-time arbitration with negligible computational overhead, maintaining the modularity of the SCDP framework.